tvpollet/beautiful-jekyll/_pages/courses_taught.md

 - Research practical in Psychology (contributor, BSc.
 Psychology, year 2; 2009-2011).

-- Theses (BSc. (>30 completed) and Ma. (>15  completed), 2008-current)).
+- Theses (BSc. (>40 completed) and Ma. (>15  completed), 2008-current)).

 - Honours student projects and Traineeships.

-- Miscellaneous guest lectures for courses at all levels on statistical methods, leadership, behavioural biology, interpersonal communication.
+- Miscellaneous guest lectures for courses at all levels on statistical methods, leadership, behavioural biology, aggression, interpersonal communication.
 You can find some sample lectures [here](https://prezi.com/user/tvpollet/).